-In the international scene, for much of the last decades, the literature on social class was roughly organized in two camps: on one side, the neo-Marxists, inspired by Erik Olin Wright's work; on the other, the neo-Weberians, where John Goldthorpe stood as a towering figure.
-Both camps laid out tools that can be used to map the class structures of capitalist countries, using quantitative datasets (Erikson and Goldthorpe 1992; Goldthorpe et al. 1987; Wright 1997).
-More recently, consistent efforts have been made to renew the Weberian approach, taking into account the growing fragmentation of the 'service class' (Oesch 2006).
-In the United Kingdom, drawing on the work of Bourdieu, Savage et al. (2013) proposed a much-publicized (and often criticized, e.g. Mills 2014 or Atkinson 2017) new model of social class.
+In the international scene, for much of the last decades, the literature on social class was roughly organized in two camps: on one side the neo-Marxists, inspired by Erik Olin Wright's work; on the other, the neo-Weberians, where John Goldthorpe stood as a towering figure.
+Both camps laid out tools that can be used to map the class structures of capitalist countries, using quantitative data sets (Erikson & Goldthorpe, 1992; Goldthorpe, Llewellyn, & Payne, 1987; Wright, 1997).
+More recently, consistent efforts have been made to renew the Weberian approach, taking into account the growing fragmentation of the "service class" (Oesch, 2006).
+In Great Britain, drawing on the work of Bourdieu, Savage and colleagues (2013) proposed a much-publicized (and often critiqued, e.g. Mills (2014) or Atkinson (2017)) new model of social class.

 The Portuguese case is somewhat different.
-The neo-Weberian take on social class was seldom used (with the notable exceptions of Cabral 1998 and Roldão 2008), while Estanque and Mendes, from the University of Coimbra, implemented the Marxist perspective.
-In 1992, the latter authors worked directly with Wright in the 'Class Structure and Class Conscience' international project that compared the class structures of different countries (Estangue 1997; Estangue and Mendes 1998).
-In the meantime, Estangue and Mendes (1998) resorted to Goldthorpe's model to demonstrate the lack of social mobility in Portugal, under increasing workforce fragmentation and precariousness.
-A few years after, these authors diverted their attention away from this subject and distanced themselves from the Marxist perspective.
-For example, Estangue (2003, 2009, 2012) increasingly mentioned a 'middle-class effect', a symbolic marker of expectations, lifestyle and consumption standards and desirable expressions of social conflict.
-The concept of middle class was a clear nod to Goldthorpe's service class and its dividends (secure employment contract, career opportunities, inter alia).
-A plethora of occupations is dubbed 'middle class', from office workers to bureaucrats of public and private sectors, to teachers and skilled workers (Estanque 2009).
-Assuming the difficulty in 'rigorously' defining the boundaries of such a heterogenous social grouping, Estanque will refer to 'middle class' as a somewhat nebulous and internally diversified group, encompassing those located above the base of the stratification pyramid and below the top strata (2017: 39).
-All in all, the author seems to have abandoned rigorous class analysis to subsume it under common catchphrases.
+The neo-Weberian take on social class was seldom used (with the notable exceptions of Cabral (1998) and Roldão (2008)) while Estanque and Mendes, from the University of Coimbra, implemented the Marxist perspective.
+In 1992, the latter authors worked directly with Wright in the Class Structure and Class Conscience international project that compared the class structures of different countries (Estangue, 1997; Estangue & Mendes, 1998).
+In the meantime, Estangue and Mendes (1998) resorted to Goldthorpe's model to demonstrate the lack of social mobility in Portugal, under increasing workforce fragmentation and precariousness A few years after, these authors diverted their attention away from this subject and distanced themselves from the Marxist perspective.
+For example, Estangue (2003, 2009, 2012) increasingly mentioned a "middle-class effect", a symbolic marker of expectations, lifestyle and consumption standards and desirable expressions of social conflict.
+The concept of middle-class was a clear nod to Goldthorpe's service class and its dividends (secure employment contract, career opportunities, inter alia).
+A plethora of occupations is dubbed "middle class", from office workers to bureaucrats of public and private sectors, to teachers and skilled workers (Estanque, 2009).
+Assuming the difficulty in "rigorously" defining the boundaries of such a heterogenous social grouping, Estanque will refer to "middle class" as a somewhat nebulous and internally diversified group, encompassing those located above the base of the stratification pyramid and below the top strata (2017, p.
+39).
+All in all, the authors seem to have abandoned rigorous class analysis to subsume it under common catchphrases.

-Against the backdrop of the capitulation of coherent alternatives1, the take on social classes developed by authors out of CIES-IUL attained an undisputed, near-hegemonic status in Portuguese sociology.
-The research programme initiated by Almeida, Costa and Machado can be traced back to the 1980s (Almeida 1988; Almeida et al. 1988; Costa 1987; Machado et al. 1989) and resulted in a typology of class positions (hereafter ACM).
+Against the backdrop of the capitulation of coherent alternatives, the take on social classes developed by authors out of CIES-IUL attained an undisputed, near-hegemonic status in Portuguese sociology.
+The research programme initiated by Almeida, Costa and Machado can be traced back to the 1980s (Almeida, 1988; Almeida, Costa, & Machado, 1988; A. F. d.
+Costa, 1987; Machado, Costa, & Almeida, 1989) and resulted in a typology of class positions (hereafter ACM).
 Initially proposed in the early 1990s, this scheme was fine-tuned, both in the number of positions and in the designation of class fractions.
 The research team grew and addressed fundamental issues related to inequality, from life trajectories to education.
-Over the past two decades, this typology became arguably the most widely used instrument in the analysis of social classes in Portugal and led to considerable empirical and cognitive insight in an array of research projects (Almeida et al. 1994; Costa et al. 2000; Machado and Costa 1998; Machado et al. 2003).
-Currently, a newer generation of authors uses the ACM typology to explore class inequalities in European societies (Almeida et al. 2006; Carmo and Nunes 2013; Costa et al. 2018; Mauritti et al. 2016).
+Over the last two decades, this typology became arguably the most widely used instrument in the analysis of social classes in Portugal and led to considerable empirical and cognitive insight in an array of research projects (Almeida, Costa, & Machado, 1994; A. F. Costa, Mauritti, Martins, Machado, & Almeida, 2000; Machado & Costa, 1998; Machado et al., 2003).
+Currently, a newer generation of authors uses the ACM typology to explore class inequalities in European societies (Almeida, Machado, & Costa, 2006; Carmo & Nunes, 2013; A. F. d.
+Costa, Mauritti, Martins, Nunes, & Romão, 2018; Mauritti, Martins, Nunes, Romão, & Costa, 2016).